Hannah Arendt: Between Past and Future (1954...1968)

 Between Past and Future is an anthology of eight essays written between 1954 and 1968, dealing with a variety of different but connected philosophical subjects.
 These essays share the central idea that humans live between the past and the uncertain future.
 Man must permanently think to exist, but must learn thinking.
 Humans have resorted to tradition, but are abandoning respect for this tradition and culture.
 Arendt tries to find solutions to help humans think again, since modern philosophy has not succeeded in helping humans to live correctly.

 On Revolution (1963)

 Arendt's book On Revolution presents a comparison of two of the main revolutions of the 18th century, the American and French Revolutions.
 She goes against a common impression of both Marxist and leftist views when she argues that France, while well-studied and often emulated, was a disaster and that the largely ignored American Revolution was a success.
-The turning point in the French Revolution occurred when the leaders rejected their goals of freedom in order to focus on compassion for the masses.
+The turning point in the French Revolution occurred when the leaders rejected their goals of freedom to focus on compassion for the masses.
 In the United States, the founders never betray the goal of Constitutio Libertatis.
 Arendt believes the revolutionary spirit of those men had been lost, however, and advocates a "council system" as an appropriate institution to regain that spirit.